ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 [Daring Fireball]: http://daringfireball.net/

 Link definitions can be made anywhere in the Markdown document.
 In general, it is a good idea to do them after the paragraph in which they are used.
-However, like footnotes, they can all be listed at the end of the document.
+However, like footnotes, they can all be listed together at the end of the document.

 A small example: